Centre for Instructional Technology

 In NUS, video conferencing is used for distance learning, meetings, seminars, forums, consultations, research and industrial collaboration, staff recruitment/training and PhD oral examinations.

-For point-to-point high defiintion video conferencing, use TelePresence.
+For point-to-point high definition video conferencing, use TelePresence.

 Telepresence - Beyond Video Conferencing